Victor N. Bird

 A free-lance writer, she is a former contributing columnist for the internet news outlet, Examiner.com.
 Shelton currently serves on the Board of Directors as the Secretary for the Oklahoma State Senate Historical Preservation Fund, Inc. which administers various art projects at the Oklahoma State Legislature at no cost to the public.
 Shelton also works in the private sector as a social media manager with expertise in layout and design, film production, and digital media strategy.

 Aviation Program Manager and Aviation Education Coordinator

-As an Aviation Program Manager, she is responsible for conducting safety and standards inspections of all public-use airports in Oklahoma.
-Taber oversees the implementation of statewide airspace zoning regulations including the Aircraft Pilot and Passenger Protection Act and the requirements for Anemometer Towers.
-Catherine also administers the Commission’s Aviation Education Grant program which provides funding for aerospace and aviation minded programs throughout the state.
+As an Aviation Program Manager, Fox is responsible for conducting 5010-1 Master Record updates and Safety/Standard inspections for public-use airports in Oklahoma.
+Fox assists with the development of the Airport Construction Program (ACP) within the goals of the Oklahoma Airport System Plan (OASP), and he conducts obstruction evaluations and prepares related permitting documents in accordance with the Aircraft Pilot and Passenger Protection Act (APPPA).
+He also aids to further the awareness of the aviation and aerospace industry by administering the Commission’s Aviation Education Grant Program, which provides funding for aerospace and aviation minded programs throughout the State of Oklahoma.